remi-dupre/opening-hours-rs/python/README.md

 Usage
 -----

-The package is published for Python 3.7 and above, but you might be able to install it with older version of Python if you install the Rust toolchain.
+The pre-compiled package is published for Python 3.9 and above and new releases will adapt to [officially supported Python versions][python-versions].

+If you want to install this library with older version of Python, **you will need the Rust toolchain** (`rustc` and `cargo`).

 Install `opening-hours-py` from PyPI, for example using pip: